-The 2012 Regional Plan amendments established the ability for local jurisdictions to develop area plans to replace the former local planning documents that were prepared by TRPA: plan area statements and community plans.
+Since the 2012 Regional Plan Update, TRPA has encouraged local jurisdictions to develop area plans to replace the former local planning documents: plan area statements and community plans.
 Area plans are collaborative documents which become a component of both the Regional Plan and the city or county's comprehensive plan.
 They represent a paradigm shift for TRPA since they enable TRPA to transition its focus to regional issues while allowing local jurisdictions greater autonomy to define and manage their own local land use.

 The TRPA Governing Board approved the TBAP on January 25, 2017.
 The plan encompasses Placer County's entire jurisdiction in the Tahoe Basin.
-The plan includes two town center districts to accommodate mixed-use and higher density development in the area: the Tahoe City and Kings Beach Town Center Districts.
+The plan includes two town center districts to accommodate mixed-use and higher density development in the area: the Tahoe City and Kings Beach

+Town Center Districts.
 The proposed TBAP amendments focus on specific changes to facilitate appropriate development and redevelopment in these town center districts along with standards and policies applying across the plan area.

-Placer County's proposed amendment package is intended to provide a systematic approach to encouraging desired investment (i.e., environmentally and economically beneficial redevelopment and affordable workforce housing) in the Tahoe portion of Placer County.
-The proposed amendments are based on analysis and adaptive management after five years of using the Area Plan's goals and policies and implementing regulations.
+Placer County's proposed amendment package is intended to provide a systematic approach to encouraging desired investment (i.e., environmentally and economically beneficial redevelopment and affordable workforce housing) to the Tahoe portion of Placer County by analyzing and adaptively managing the Area Plan's goals and policies and implementing regulations.
 The following key studies completed between 2019 and 2022 and a robust stakeholder engagement process serve as the basis for this proposed amendment package: